priism-center/shinyquiz/README.md

 shinyQuiz is an R package for creating flexible quizzes within R Shiny.

-## Preview app
+## Example app

-There is a preview application in `dev/preview-app.R`
+There is a example application in `dev/example-app.R`

 ## Installation